ziqingW/Super_Hero_Clustering/README.md

 2. Besides the data of power the author also supplied a CSV file of appearance of heroes.
 However, I didn't add it into the clustering data set since I don't think it fun to group heroes by their appearance.
 Although it can be a good practice of data analysis to include it.

 ## Conclusion
 Super hero is cool and powerful with her/his specialities.
 And just like everything else in the universe, they can be grouped too based on their powers.
-This project here clustered and visulized the heroes into significantly different groups.
+This project here clustered and visualized the heroes into significantly different groups.
 It's quite fun.